February 1922

 Hopkinson (1988), pg 89

-Hopkinson (1988), pgs 81-82; Curran J M (1980), pg 165; Phoenix (1994), pgs 179-180; Parkinson (2004), pg 201
+Hopkinson (1988), pgs 81-82; Curran J M (1980), pg 165; Phoenix (1994), pgs 179-180; Parkinson (2004), pg 201; Fanning (2013), pg 319; Matthews (2004), pg 69

-At Dáil cabinet after the Collins-Craig meeting, they decide on a policy of non-recognition and non-cooperation towards the NI government and that it “should be hampered in every possible way”.
-Collins gets agreement to a statement (issued the following day) saying that on the principle of “majorities must rule” the South would “secure immense anti-partition areas” in five of the six counties.
-The statement also denies that the “boundary clause” in the Treaty smacks of any ambiguity (which is a direct contradiction of the facts!).
+Collins also gets agreement to a statement (issued the following day) saying that on the principle of “majorities must rule” the South would “secure immense anti-partition areas” in five of the six counties.
+The statement also denies that the “boundary clause” in the Treaty smacks of any ambiguity (which is a direct contradiction of the fact that it does).

-Phoenix (1994), pg 181
+Phoenix (1994), pg 181; Fanning (2013), pg 319

 Provisional Government sets up a committee to draft a Constitution.
 Collins is chair and Darrell Figgis is deputy Chair.
 It includes Hugh Kennedy, K.C.; James MacNeill, Prof Alfred O’Rahilly; James Douglas, John O’Byrne, Kevin O’Sheil; C.P.
 France and Prof James A. Murnaghan.
 (Curran gives considerable detail on the working of the committee.)